We build fast, simple and elegant user interfaces able to run in multiple browsers, mobile phones and tablets.

 Every millisecond counts, that's why we integrate load tests into our CI server builds to ensure we always have low response times.

 Although Django and Phoenix already cover several security issues, we perform periodic system penetration tests to detect security vulnerabilities, such as SQL injection, cross-site scripting, cross-site request forgery and clickjacking.

 We encrypt our communication channels using HTTPS and use a proper authentication system based on HTTP Auth or JWT.

 You can read more about our security practices in our Guidelines.

 Availability Always in Mind

 We have also overcome several HTTP server configuration challenges over the years.
 This is why we’re now able to anticipate issues and configure HTTP servers, proxies, load balancers and other services in a way that guarantees high availability and fast scalability when faced with unexpected demand increases.

 Do One Thing and Do It Well

 We adhere to this simple but important philosophy, and it helps us describe our value proposition: the ability to recognize software that's been done well, to use it, to integrate it and to build new components on top of it that seek to fulfill the same purpose.

-That’s why we like to organize the projects into several small, self-contained and maintainable components with few responsibilities.
-We also tend to use existing third party services whenever possible to avoid reinventing the wheel.
+That’s why we like to organize our projects into several small, self-contained and maintainable components with few responsibilities.
+We also tend to use existing third-party services whenever possible to avoid reinventing the wheel.
 We have been using services such as Sentry, New Relic, Kissmetrics, Google Analytics, MailChimp, Airtable, PayPal, Stripe and AWS, among others.